How to choose the Right Course to Study after UEC 考试

 Good Command of English Language is Very Important for Success Especially for UEC Graduates

-Many UEC students have a strong command of Mandarin but are weak in the English language.
+Many Chinese Independent High School students in Malaysia have a strong command of Mandarin but are weak in the English language.
 If you are already strong in Mandarin, then you only need to improve your English language so that you can have a successful career.
 Being good in both languages, you will be able to command high salaries in future.

 The university that we choose is important as well.
 Star Newspaper has reported that those who have a good command of the English language has a 25% higher salary and fast promotion opportunities than those who don’t.

 It is important to choose a good university with an English-speaking student environment that can prepare you well for a successful future instead of choosing a cheap university so that you can just get the degree qualification.
 If you are not well equipped, even with a degree, you will get low salary for the next 60 years of your work life.